notiz-dev/notiz/content/blog/prisma-dbml-generator.md

 ![Entity-Relationship Diagram](assets/img/blog/prisma-dbml-generator/optimized/db-diagram.png)

-[Check out the readme](https://github.com/notiz-dev/prisma-dbml-generator#readme) and give it a try with your Prisma Schema.
+[Check out the readme](https://github.com/notiz-dev/prisma-dbml-generator#readme) and give it a try with your own Prisma Schema 😎.